dmccreary/atam/docs/case-studies/tigergraph.md

-# TigerGraph
+# TigerGraph Scale-Out Graph Database Case Study (2017)

  <details>
     <summary>Technical Case Study Prompt</summary>
-Given to Claude Sonnet 4.0
+Given to Claude Sonnet 4.0 in July 2025

 Title: TigerGraph Case Study
 Create a detailed technical case study of the use of the scaleout graph database TigerGraph around 2017.